To us, mass and charge seem different but in processing terms they are sides of the same coin:

 2. Execute: Run any processing received, and if it overloads, request a server restart, where:

 a.
-If the request is ignored, it just carries on.
+If the request is ignored, just carry on.

 b.
-If the request is accepted, it restarts the server processing in a physical event.
+If the request is accepted, restart the server processing in a physical event.

-The remainders of charge barely affect the weak gravity of small objects but they can interact.
-When opposite charge distributions overlap, the remainders cancel, so the cycle completes faster because the share phase has less processing to pass on.
-However between same-charge bodies, the remainders add, so the cycle slows down because the share phase has more processing to pass on.
-Charged bodies then interact to make the space between them run faster or slower.
+The share phase then passes on all processing, not just that which causes mass but also the processing remainder of charge.
+These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so the quantum cycle completes faster as the share phase has less processing to pass on.
+In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase has more processing to pass on.
+Charged bodies then interact to make the quantum field between them run faster or slower.

-Charged bodies mutually bias each other’s distributions.
-Opposite charges speed up the field between them, so they restart more often there, as servers accept requests on a first-come first-served basis.
+Essentially, opposite charges speed up the field between them, so they restart more often there, as servers accept requests on a first-come first-served basis.
 They then move together, i.e. attract.
 Conversely, same charges slow down the field between them, so they restart less often there.
 They then move apart, i.e. repel.
-It follows that charges attract or repel by biasing the speed of the quantum field between them.
+Charges then attract or repel by biasing the speed of the quantum field between them.

-Charge then works as gravity does, not by pushing or pulling objects but by changing their context, so they naturally move one way.
-Matter constantly moves microscopically, so making it quiver more often one way will move it macroscopically.
-One object’s distribution can then affect another, even at a distance, with no particles needed.
-Gravity works by changing the strength of the quantum field around objects, while charge works by changing its speed.
+Charges then move other charges as gravity does, not by pushing or pulling, but by changing their space so they naturally move.
+Matter constantly trembles microscopically, so making it quiver more often one way will move it macroscopically.
+One object’s distribution can then affect another, even at a distance, but while gravity works by changing the quantum field strength, charge works by changing its speed.

-Why then is charge stronger than gravity for the same objects?
+Why then is charge much stronger than gravity for equivalent objects?
 In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just a few more.
-Speed also counts on the quantum network, so a slight speed increase on one side can have more than a slight effect.
-Charge is then stronger than gravity because it biases speed not strength.
+Likewise on the quantum network, a slight speed increase on one side can have more than a slight effect, so charge is stronger than gravity because it biases speed not strength.

-Gravity and charge move matter by biasing its distribution differently, namely:
+Gravity and charge move matter by biasing the quantum field differently, namely:

-• Strength.
-Matter tends restart where its distribution is stronger.
+- Strength.
+Matter tends restart where the quantum field is stronger.

-• Speed.
-Matter tends restart where its distribution is faster.
+- Speed.
+Matter tends restart where the quantum field is faster.

-Both effects occur because quantum processing spreads, so both reduce as an inverse square by Gauss’s law, but they alter the quantum field differently.
-However if gravity and charge effects come from the same quantum field, what about magnetism?
-Can one quantum field cause three different effects, namely gravity, charge, and magnetism?
+Both effects arise because quantum processing spreads, so both reduce as an inverse square by Gauss’s law.
+However, if gravity and charge effects come from the quantum field, what about magnetism?
+Can the same quantum field explain it, and if so, why does it work differently?